Here is a creamy, anti-inflammatory soup, rich in vegetables, gentle on digestion, and ready in 30 minutes.

 Let's Make It

 Step 1.
 In a large soup pot or dutch oven, heat oil over medium heat.
-Add chopped carrots, zucchini, and 1/4 tsp of salt and cook them stirring regularly for about 5-7 minutes.
+Add chopped carrots, zucchini, and ¼ teaspoon of salt and cook them stirring regularly for about 5-7 minutes.

 Step 2.
-Add fresh ginger, all spices and 1/2 tsp salt, and 1/4 tsp pepper.
+Add fresh ginger, all spices and ½ teaspoon salt, and ¼ teaspoon pepper.
 Stir for 1-2 minutes until all spices are aromatic.

 Step 4.
 Turn off the heat and using a submersion blender, give the soup a few blitzes until some of it is creamy but still has visible vegetables.
 Add 2 rounded tablespoons of cilantro into the soup along with the lime juice.
 Adjust seasoning.
 Sir and serve right away.